msg-programs/mode8/docs/Color.md

     - Note: mode8's colors can't represent all colors that a `u24` can.
 The function will silently adjust the color to a similar one that can be used.

 The Color struct is defined as `packed` and may therefore be `@bitCast`ed to and from a `u16`

+## GCM
+The global color palette mentioned above is stored in the Global Color Memory buffer (GCM).
+This buffer is 512 bytes long so that it may hold 256 Colors (each 2 bytes).
+Colors are stroed sequentially; see `bsp.Color.writeToGCM` for details on how colors are stored in the GCM.